DenysSoldatenko/Projects/StudentAPI/README.md

-# Spring Boot MongoDB REST API Tutorial
+# Spring Boot MongoDB REST API
 ### Project Overview
 This repository contains the code for a RESTful API built using Spring Boot and MongoDB.
 The project was inspired by the "Spring Boot Tutorial — Build a Rest Api with MongoDB" video available on [YouTube](https://www.youtube.com/watch?v=ssj0CGxv60k "YouTube").
 The primary goal of this project is to simplify the process of querying MongoDB by taking advantage of Spring Boot's Query Methods feature.